Gifts | Considerations on your Wedding Day

 - Think soft: blankets, sweaters, robes, and slippers are all great gifts.

-- Bath bombs and lotions will make them feel good physically so they will feel loved to know that your gift is responsible for that.
+- Bath bombs and lotions will make them feel good physically.
+It will make them feel loved to know that your gift is responsible for that feeling.
 Aim for high quality bath products; the last thing you’d want to do here is irritate their skin.

 - Plan to do a physical activity together.
 Go hiking or skiing if they are outdoorsy or spend a day at the spa if they are in need of some pampering.